 Matrix Studies - OTR & COTA

 NBCOT conducted matrix studies comparing exam content outlines for the OTR and COTA exams to the Accreditation Council for Occupational Therapy Education (ACOTE®) Standards.
-The cross-tabulation process found that all knowledge statements in the 2013 NBCOT anchor document are reflected in the current ACOTE Standards.
+Results showed that all knowledge statements in the NBCOT exam content outlines are reflected in the ACOTE Standards.

 Curriculum Textbook and Peer-Reviewed Journal Reports: OTR & COTA